tphoney/drone_playground/README.md

 ### Further reading into what is possible

-For more complex usage docker usage look here. `https://docs.drone.io/quickstart/docker/`
+For more complex usage docker usage look [here](https://docs.drone.io/quickstart/docker/)

 ## Language specific build examples